About Dog Licenses

 - The dog license must be worn by the licensed dog at all times.

 |Regular Fees||1 year||3 year|

 |Spayed or Neutered||$17||$51|

 Reasons to License Your Dog

 Licensing your dog is an important way to show you care for your pet.
 Dogs which are licensed are guaranteed to be free of rabies.
 Additionally, your dog's license number allows you to be identified and notified if your dog should stray and be picked up by animal control officers.
 Licensed dogs are held longer in the animal shelter if they are picked up stray.
+New licenses have a PetHub QR code that can identify and get your pet home faster.
 By licensing your dog on time, you pay the lowest possible licensing fees, and avoid potential fines for failing to license your dog.
 Finally, you should license your dog because it is the law.

 A license tag on your dog will: